isomerpages/judiciary-jdrn/index.md

       title: Our Founding Members
       button: Click Here
       url: /our-members/our
   - infobar:
-      title: Join the JDRN as a Member or an Observer
-      button: Click here
-      url: /join-us/asmember
-  - infobar:
       title: Best Practice Guide
       description: For the  Establishment, Implementation & Promotion of the Judicial